Vale line closes for engineering works

-Train services on the Vale of Glamorgan Line will be disrupted by major engineering works for a week.
+Train services on the Vale of Glamorgan Line are being disrupted by major engineering works this week.

-Network Rail says all journeys between Cardiff Central and Penarth, Barry Island and Bridgend (via Barry) will be affected from Saturday 29th March to Friday 4th April.
+Network Rail says all journeys between Cardiff Central and Penarth, Barry Island and Bridgend (via Barry) will be affected between Saturday 29th March and Friday 4th April.

-Replacement bus services will be running throughout the week.
+Replacement bus services are running throughout the week.

 The essential work will see 12 engineering trains being used to install new rail tracks and to replace sleepers and points.